johnnylee/scikits.pulsefit/README.md

 ```

 The `view` function is provided as a way to conveniently review blocks
-as they're fit, and it has the same signature as the `fit_mpoc_mle`
+as they're fit.
+It has the same signature as the `fit_mpoc_mle`
 function.

-Here is an example plot:
+Here's an example plot of one block:

 ![Example](https://raw.githubusercontent.com/johnnylee/scikits.pulsefit/master/example/example.png)